 In 1649 the Croft family lost Stillington Manor when it was put up for sale by Parliamentary Forces stationed in York.
 At the time Sir Christopher Croft was ill, and would die in July that year.
-His son Thomas, who lived in Stillington, had joined the Royalist Forces and had died in either late 1648 or early 1649 of wounds he received fighting with the notorious Sir William Vaughan in Shropshire.
+His son Thomas, who lived in Stillington, had joined the Royalist Forces being reported to have died in either late 1648 or early 1649 of wounds he received fighting alongside the notorious Sir William Vaughan of Shropshire.

 The Manor was purchased by Major George Gill of Leeds, and the Crofts rented Stillington from him at £20, 16 shillings and 3 pence per half year.
 However when nothing was paid after the first six months Gill had the Purchasing Committee chase up the money.